Recommended Reading List

 Oleszek examines the use of innovative procedural devices by both the majority and minority parties to achieve their political goals and offers a reassessment of the role of conference committees in reconciling bicameral differences.
 The book includes examinations of: new congressional earmark reforms; the disappearance of “open rules” in the House; the surge in use of suspension of the rules in the House; the 60-vote threshold for enactment of amendments and bills in the Senate; the increase in “filling the amendment tree” in the Senate; and the heightened use of old and new oversight mechanisms to “check and balance” executive actions and activities.

-Barbara Sinclair, Unorthodox Lawmaking: New Legislative Processes in the U.S. Congress (Washington, D.C., Congressional Quarterly Press, July 2011), paperback.
+Barbara Sinclair, Unorthodox Lawmaking: New Legislative Processes in the U.S. Congress, 4th ed.
+(Washington, D.C., Congressional Quarterly Press, 2012), paperback.

 Written with the non-specialist in mind, this book takes a detailed look at the legislative process as it is today, including the various detours or shortcuts a major bill is likely to encounter.
 To illustrate the contemporary legislative process, the author uses several case studies including the economic stimulus bill of 2008, the American Recovery and Reinvestment Act of 2009, and, of course, the health care reform legislation of 2009–2010.
 The author includes recent developments in the Senate (for example, filling the amendment tree); major changes in how the House and Senate resolve their differences (fewer conferences and more informal bargaining and amendments); and earmarks and changes in the appropriations process.